gromacs/gromacs/docs/user-guide/mdp-options.rst

       the first to the second group and the vector connecting the third to the fourth group.

+   .. mdp-value:: dihedral

+      Pull along a dihedral angle defined by six groups.
+These pairwise define three vectors: the vector connecting group 1 to group 2, group 3 to group 4, and group 5 to group 6.
+The dihedral angle is then defined as the angle between two planes: the plane spanned by the the two first vectors and the plane spanned the two last vectors.

 .. mdp:: pull-coord1-groups

    The group indices on which this pull coordinate will operate.